lloistborn/lloistborn.github.io/_posts/2022-10-02-best-practices-on-writing-test-case-scenarios.md

 1. TestGetCoordinateDetails_WhenLocationHasNotFoundFromHttpClient_ReturnLocationNotFound
 2. TestGetCoordinateDetails_WhenLocationHasNotFoundInDb_ReturnLocationNotFound

-Any other negative cases like timeout issue or DB connection issue will should not be included here as we are only focusing on the business logic.
+Any other negative cases like timeout or DB connection issue should not be included here as we are only focusing on the business logic.

 ```c#
 @Test